awsdocs/amazon-ec2-user-guide/doc_source/ec2-resource-limits.md

 1. Locate the resource in the list\.
 Choose **Request limit increase**\.

 1. Complete the required fields on the limit increase form\.
 We'll respond to you using the contact method that you specified\.

+## Limits on Email Sent Using Port 25<a name="port-25-throttle"></a>

+Amazon EC2 throttles traffic on port 25 of all instances by default\.
+You can request that this throttle be removed\.
+For more information, see [How do I remove the throttle on port 25 from my EC2 instance?](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) in the AWS Knowledge Center\.